 - Don't blame yourself.
 Sexual harassment is not something that victims bring on themselves; it is actions that a harasser decides to take.
 It's not your fault.
 Self-blame can turn a victim's anger inward and lead to depression. - Do seek support.
-Know that the same resources to which you would refer a student are available to you.
-Connecting with a Confidential Advocate, therapist, counselor, or other support person can be helpful and empowering, and you deserve support.
-For example, Confidential Advocates at the PATH to Care Center can help you develop a plan for communicating, setting, and maintaining boundaries.
+Please be sure to seek guidance and resources right away, from the same resources to which you would refer a student.
+Connecting with an advocate, therapist, counselor, or other support person can be helpful and empowering, and you deserve support.
+For example, confidential advocates can help you develop a plan for communicating, setting, and maintaining boundaries.

-In the event that you experience SVSH as a GSI, you should also be aware of the Employment Contract for Academic Student Employees \Rightarrow (http://ucnet.universityofcalifornia.edu/labor /bargaining-units/bx/contract.html), which applies to your position.
-Article 20 of this agreement, "Non-Discrimination in Employment," prohibits conduct that violates law and University policy with respect to SVSH and describes options for submitting a grievance.
+In the event that you experience sexual harassment as a GSI, you should also be aware of the Employment Contract for Academic Student Employees, which applies to your position.
+Article 20 of this agreement, "Non-Discrimination in Employment," prohibits conduct that violates law and University policy with respect to sexual harassment and describes options for submitting a grievance.
 The GSI contract would also apply if a GSI were accused of a potential violation of the UC SVSH Policy.
-If you choose to submit a grievance that involves SVSH, the matter will be routed to OPHD for support and response.
-For more information, please contact OPHD (https://ophd.berkeley.edu/home).
-You can also seek confidential support through the PATH to Care Center.
+For more information, please contact OPHD.